mattlima/mooog/README.md

 The `cancel` and `at` parameters can be used with any of the `ramp` types.

 #### ADSR envelopes
+For convenience, you can create ADSR, ASR, or ADS envelopes with the `adsr` method of any Node:

+> `MooogAudioNode.adsr( param: mixed, config: object )`

+`param`: An `AudioParam` or the string name of the `AudioParam`, assumed to be on `this`.
+`config`: Object with the following properties:
+- base: The value to start and end with. *Defaults to 'zero'*
+- times: An array of time values representing the ending time of each of the ADSR stages.
+The first is relative to the currentTime, and the others are relative to the previous value.
+The delay stage can be suppressed by passing an array of three elements, in which case the envelope will be an ASR and the `s` value will be ignored.
+The release stage can be suppressed by passing an array of 2 elements, in which case the envelope will be an ADS envelope (useful if you're responding to user input or don't know the duration of the note.)
+- a: The final value of the parameter at the end of the attack stage. *Defaults to 1*
+- s: The value of the parameter at the end of the delay stage (or attack stage, if delay is omitted), to be held until the beginning of the release stage. *Defaults to 1*

+A very small number `fake_zero` is used in place of actual zero if given as the `base`, `a`, or `s` property so that the exponential ramping function doesn't throw an error. `fake_zero` defaults to 1/65536 but can be configured when Mooog is initialized.

 ### The Track Object